-The new Delayed Transfer of Care measure was established in April 2017 and was first reported to cabinet in the quarter 1 report.
+The new Delayed Transfer of Care measure was established in April 2017.

 National targets have been set to reduce the number of patients who are delayed in their transfer from hospital.
 The aim is to reduce bed blocking to less than 3.5% of all available NHS beds.

 The target in year 1 was to reduce delays attributed to social care in Shropshire by 60% to 6.7 patients per day.
 Performance for 2017/18 saw a significant improvement with Shropshire being one of the most improved authorities in England.

 Targets for year 2 are to further improve performance with the target set at an average of 1.3 patient delays per day attributed to Adult social Care.